brotherdust/FretFind2D/memory-bank/activeContext.md

 - Been made available as a GitHub Pages deployment for online usage
 - Received Docker configuration for easier local development
 - Maintained backward compatibility with existing designs
+- **jQuery and related plugins (Migrate, BBQ, browser-fix) were removed and code refactored to use vanilla JavaScript (May 2025).**

 ## Active Decisions and Considerations

 ### Technical Direction
 - Maintaining the pure client-side approach with no server dependencies
-- Ensuring cross-browser compatibility while supporting modern APIs
+- Ensuring cross-browser compatibility while supporting modern APIs (DOM manipulation and event handling now use vanilla JavaScript).
-- Preserving URL parameter-based design sharing
+- Preserving URL parameter-based design sharing (URL parsing refactored to vanilla JavaScript).
 - Supporting various export formats to meet different user needs

 ### User Experience Focus